FreeRADIUS/freeradius-server/raddb/README.rst

 All certificate attributes are available in the ``&session-state:`` list, immediately after they're parsed from their ASN1 form.

-They will no longer be added to the ``&request:`` list.
-You are advised to update any references during the upgrade to 3.1 ``s/TLS-Cert-/session-state:TLS-Cert-/``.
+The certificates are longer added to the ``&request:`` list.
+You are advised to update any references during the upgrade to 3.1:

+    ``s/TLS-Cert-/session-state:TLS-Cert-/``.

+The ``rlm_eap_ikev2`` module was removed.
+It does not follow RFC 5106, and no one was maintaining it.

+The ``rlm_eap_tnc`` module was removed.
+No one was using or maintaining it.

 rlm_rest
 ~~~~~~~~